simplesamlphp/simplesamlphp.github.io/support/samltracer_privacy.md

 The extension provides an option to export the collected data into a file in JSON format.
 This file will contain all requests performed by the browser when the extension was running and are visible in the extension window when the export is created.
 The user may choose to delete sensitive form and header fields or mask them with a hash value before the export is created.
 This file is also stored locally and it's up to the user with whom they want to share this file and via which channel.
 SAML Traces provides no functionality in and of itself to share data with other parties.

 ## If you have questions
-If you have any questions, you can contact SimpleSAMLphp via (contact email).
+If you have any questions, you can contact SimpleSAMLphp via saml-tracer-admin@googlegroups.com.